Retained margin (Category M)

 In some parts of the country, another problem is branded prescribing.
 As Category M prices are set to include an element of purchase profit, a fundamental part of the funding arrangements, reimbursement prices may be higher than manufacturer’s list prices.
 To save money, some CCGs may encourage branded prescribing.
 When products are prescribed generically, pharmacies seek to obtain the best available generics prices, driving down the prices being charged by wholesalers and manufacturers and in turn the Drug Tariff reimbursement prices and costs for the NHS.
 Prescribing branded generics or off-patent branded medicines profoundly affects the competition that drives down prices in the generics market and acts to drive up costs to the NHS.
 It can also lead to unequal geographical distribution of the funding under the contractual framework.
 PSNC is completely against this practice.

-PSNC meets regularly with the Department of Health to discuss the system and problems that arise.
+PSNC meets regularly with the Department of Health and Social Care (DHSC) to discuss the system and problems that arise.

 Schemes M & W

-On 29th June 2005, details were announced of two voluntary schemes for wholesalers and generics manufacturers (M and W) backed by Section 33 of the Health Act 1999, that are designed to assist the Department of Health in gathering information to support the quarterly revision of Category M prices.
+On 29th June 2005, details were announced of two voluntary schemes for wholesalers and generics manufacturers (M and W) backed by Section 33 of the Health Act 1999, that are designed to assist the DHSC in gathering information to support the quarterly revision of Category M prices.
 Click on the links below for more information on the voluntary schemes for manufacturers and wholesalers.

 Category M: products and prices